very-good-science/data-ethics-club/site/contents/write_ups/2021/06-10-21_writeup.md

 At the same time we did identify some individual actions that we could take in our roles, whether that be prioritising ethics as part of our role as data scientists through reading and discussing data science and ethics, using Code of Conducts, inviting in colleagues from other disciplines, including affected communities in planning our tools and software, taking a critical look at input data sets, or choosing colour-blind friendly pallettes and adding alt-text to images.
 These things can make individual differences, and also help to change the culture in organisations and fields.
+This lines up in some ways with Zheng's framing of "ideal roles" in the Role Ideal Model in which structural inequality can be considered to come from the ways in which individuals do not fulfil the ideal role of that position in society.
+Under this model, one way of improving injustices might look like expanding the role of data scientists to include considering whether certain pieces of data science work should be done and/or ensuring it is done fairly (either individually or in collaboration with others).
 We'll sign of this week with a reminder to recognise the power we do have: "If you don't think you can make a difference, spend a night in a room with a mosquito".

 ---